chibsaabji/Netflix/README.md

 ## 💻 Installation & Setup

-Since this project uses static HTML and a CDN for Bootstrap, no package installation is required.
+Since this project uses static HTML and CSS, no package installation is required.

 1.  **Clone the repository**
     ```bash